 Not only do you rely on your visitors for revenue, but your trader exhibitors are equally as important.
 These days we all have our work cut out for us, attracting and retaining good quality traders.
 This is mainly because they now have the 'pick of the stands'.
 With a far wider selection type of events to trade at, plus all the day to day business costs that never seem to go down, value for money is higher on their agenda.

 2. Look at whom you place next to whom - when laying out your stands how do you shop?
 When you buy bread, do you think of cheese, when you think of cheese do you think pickle, when you think pickle to you think pork pie, when you think pork pie do you think cider and so forth.
+Likewise with Crafts - look at colour, product sizes, gender orientated.
 This can be applied to any trade or industry sector.

 3. Avoid favouritism - this is one sure way to lose your reputation, so be fair to everyone.
-We move all our exhibitors around every year.
 Why should the favourites always get the best pitches if they are all paying the same price?
+Of course you could have premium pitches sold at a higher price than usual stands.

-4. Look after your trader exhibitors - keep them informed of your progress, involve them in your marketing plan, grab volunteers and help them off load and set up, make sure they all get loo breaks, a brew if its cold or a cold drink when its hot.
-Go and ask them - or at least if you are not being pulled about by others as many as you can anyway!
+4. Look after your trader exhibitors - keep them informed of your event planning progress, involve them in your marketing plan.
+On the day grab volunteers and help traders off load and set up.
+Make sure by asking, that they all get 'breaks', a brew if its cold or a cold drink when it's hot.
+Go and ask them - or at least if you are not being pulled about by others ,as many as you can anyway!
 DO NOT over duplicate your stands too many jam makers are you can get yourself into a right sticky mess!

-5. Encourage them - to provide feedback, to tweet and Facebook, to collaborate with each other on produce to make new products even!
+5. Encourage them - to provide feedback, to tweet and Facebook post before, during and after the event, to collaborate with each other to make new products even!
 Their social media accounts and customer databases allow a reach out to potential visitors on a vast scale if they are given easy to share information.
+Event Owl always asks for their social media account - so use this to your advantage!

 6. Keep an eye on proceedings - during set up, the event itself and break down.
 Watch out for who gets along with whom and visa versa, who has business knowledge they could help someone with, watch for pinch points too with your visitors for future reference.
 If your event area is only small think about applying timings to set up.